PepeM112/smart-tutor/docs/test-generation.md

 ## Refinement

 Refinement lets the user adjust the current set of questions without regenerating everything from scratch.
 The user's instructions, along with the current question set, are sent back to the AI, which returns a modified set reflecting the requested change.
 The preview updates in place, and refinement can be repeated as many times as needed before saving.

+## Question Editing

+Refinement changes the whole set with one instruction.
+Question editing targets specific questions.

+In both the generated test preview and the existing test editor, the user selects one or more questions — click to select a single question, Shift+Click to select a range.
+A popover opens where the user describes the wanted change (e.g. "make this harder," "convert to multiple choice," "add more distractors").

+The AI receives the selected questions and the instructions, and returns modified versions of them.
+The preview updates in place with the edited questions.

+This works for all question types, including Long Text — the AI can generate a rubric as part of the edit.

+- Endpoint: `POST /tests/generate/edit-questions`

 ## Saving